Muhib-Mehdi/O.R.C.A.-DECK/README.md

 - 🔐 **Secure Password Management** – Encrypted storage for all your credentials.
 - 🚀 **Application Launcher** – Open any program with a single RFID tap.
 - 🛡️ **RFID Authentication** – Hardware‑level security using unique RFID cards.
-- ⚡ **SPIFF Efficiency** – Fast flash storage without the overhead of SD cards.
+- ⚡ **SPIFFS Efficiency** – Fast flash storage without the overhead of SD cards.
 - 🔒 **Auto‑Lock** – Automatic lock after inactivity to protect your data.
 - 🎨 **Modern UI** – Clean, intuitive interface built with CustomTkinter.
 - 📱 **Cross‑Platform** – Runs smoothly on Windows with serial communication support.